ApayRus/keyboard-tutorial/tutorial/keyboard8.md

 Looking good, the active key automatically disappears after 1 sec.

 But there is another problem.
 When we type fast several keys in 1 sec, only one timer works, that started after pressing the first button.
-If we type `1, 2, 3, 4, 5` in 900 milliseconds , `5` will disappear after 100 milliseconds, which is incorrect.
+If we type `1, 2, 3, 4, 5` in 900 milliseconds, `5` will disappear after 100 milliseconds, which is incorrect.

 ![](./images/Peek%202022-06-15%2015-44.gif)

-We respect `5` and will give to it the whole 1 second.
+We respect `5` (as any other key) and will give to it the whole 1 second.
 To do that we need to store a particular `timeout` when key pressed, and if another key is pressed before timeout ended, we'll clear old `timeout` and create a new one.
 That will guarantee 1 sec for any key.

 App.js